Drumeo review: What is it?

 A big criticism of online lessons is the lack of accountability.
 How do you chart progress, or overcome problems when you’re learning from a recorded video remotely?
 Well, Drumeo offers its Student Focus service, where subscribers can send videos of themselves playing for tips from Drumeo coaches, plus there’s an active community where users can post questions and receive answers from other members and tutors.

 A subscription to Drumeo costs a regular price of $240 a year, however it does run offers at various points in the year, including discounts and additional gifts in return for your sign-up.
 That price is an annual payment, but you can pay on a rolling monthly basis at $29 per-month.
 You’ll obviously be paying nearly a third more, but you do have the option to cancel at any point.
-If you’re not sure, there’s the option of a 7-day free trial (opens in new tab) before you go all in.
+If you’re not sure, there’s the option of a 30 day free trial that's exclusive to MusicRadar before you go all in.

 Drumeo review: Performance & verdict